skspade/workmux/README.md

 4. Merges your branch into main using the selected strategy (default: merge commit)
-5. Deletes the tmux window (including the one you're currently in if you ran this from a worktree)
+5. Deletes the tmux window (including the one you're currently in if you ran this from a worktree) — skipped if `--keep` is used
-6. Removes the worktree
+6. Removes the worktree — skipped if `--keep` is used
-7. Deletes the local branch
+7. Deletes the local branch — skipped if `--keep` is used

 #### Typical workflow